 If you opt for gaining your dental nursing qualification through dedicated study, then the duration of your studies will vary.

-Online learning providers will usually give you 2 years to complete the dental nursing course, but most students can complete the course in 9 months or less.
+Online learning providers will give you a target examination date of approximately 9-12 months.
 This means you can qualify and move into your new role as a dental nurse in less than a year.

 Studying online means you can start studying the same day you enrol and work your studies around your existing commitments.
 No classrooms, no timetables.
-You dedicate the pace and the way you learn.
+You decide the pace and the way you learn.

 This gives you the best return on time and investment as it will allow you to get into the new role relatively quickly.

-A word of warning – whichever route you take, GDC registration requires passing an exam and completing two years of surgery experience.
+A word of warning – whichever route you take, GDC registration requires passing exams and completing your RoE.